tramel-woodard/react-16.9-starter/README.md

 In order to install this beginner app and begin constructing your own modified application (without create-react-app), do the following:

 1. Ensure that you have Node.js installed on your computer.
+2. Ensure that you have Git installed on your computer.
-2. Open a command line application (Terminal for Mac, CMD for Windows, Git Bash for Mac or Windows)
+3. Open a command line application (Terminal for Mac, CMD for Windows, Git Bash for Mac or Windows)
-3. Navigate to a directory where you will store your React application.
+4. Navigate to a directory where you will store your React application.
-4. Install the application using one of the 3 options below:
+5. Install the application using one of the 3 options below:

 #### 1）Clone Application using HTTPS:
 Clone the application to your preferred parent directory (Git will create the application directory itself) using the following Git command: